storefront-x/storefront-x/docs/getting-started/quick-start.md

 >   yarn serve
 ```

 This will create a production-ready build of your app in the project's ./sfx/.dist directory.
-Storefront-x builds one folder for client and one for server.
+Storefront X builds one folder for client and one for server.
 Your application is exposed on port 3000.
 You can find more about build or serve options ( like on what port it runs ) here [CLI](/general/cli)

 ## Configuration